menehune23/sol/README.md

 ## Writing in Sol

 To write a word or phrase in Sol, break it down into its phonetic parts, then choose the appropriate letter from the [table above](#reference-table) for each part.
-Writing Sol is simple and straightforward, as there is no need to add complexities that exist in languages such as written English, like silent `e`s, doubled consonants, or nonsensical letter combinations (e.g. `igh` pronounced as a long `i`).
+Writing Sol is simple and straightforward, as there is no need to add complexities that exist in written English, like silent `e`s, doubled consonants, or nonsensical letter combinations (e.g. `igh` pronounced as a long `i`).
 Also see [Other Rules](#other-rules).

 ### Solat